Warkworth: Hotspur’s Castle

 Acklington and Eshott

-Acklington near Broomhill is about three miles south west of Amble and the site of Her Majesty’s Prison, Northumberland.
+Acklington near the former colliery village of Broomhill is about three miles south west of Amble and the site of Her Majesty’s Prison, Northumberland.
 It was built on the site of the former RAF Acklington airfield in 1975 which closed that year.
 First built in 1916, the airfield initially closed in 1920 then reopened in 1938 prior to the outbreak of the Second World War.

-On the banks of the River Coquet north of Eshott airfield is the village of Felton on what was once the Great North Road, though the A1 now bypasses the village half a mile to the west.
+On the banks of the River Coquet north of Eshott airfield is the village of Felton situated at the point where the Great North Road crosses the river, though the A1 now bypasses Felton half a mile to the west.